 There is a lot to think about when entrusting your musical creations to someone, and you need to be sure what you are getting for your money.
-Hopefully these answer some of your questions, but please don’t hesitate to get in touchwith any further queries.
+Hopefully these answer some of your questions, but please don’t hesitate to get in touch with any further queries.

 For online mixing the standard ‘unsigned’ rate is £350 per song (up to 48 mono tracks, up to 6 minutes long, two free revisions) but this may be negotiable for larger projects with multiple tracks.
 Files will need to be in Pro Tools, Logic or continuous WAV format.
 Mastering rates are dependent on the number and length of songs, please enquire.

-The normal price is £500 per day but the rate for unsigned artists is great value at £400.
+For attended recording/mixing sessions the normal price is £500 per day but the rate for unsigned artists is great value at £400.
 (10am – 7pm with a 45 minutes break for lunch).
 For long bookings the rate is negotiable.
 Please contact me.
 There is no VAT.
 Minimum booking is a half-day.
 Payment strictly in advance.
 A 50% payment secures the diary date.